Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Introduction

 \section{Introduction}

 The activity of the brain is often characterized by large-scale macroscopic states resulting of the structured interaction of a very large number of neurons.
-This interaction yield meaningful signals accessible from non-invasive imaging techniques (EEG/MEG) and often used for diagnosis.
-Finer analysis of the brain's constitution identifies anatomical structures, such as the cortical columns, composed of the order of few thousands to one hundred thousand neurons belonging to a few different species, in charge of specific functions, sharing the same input and strongly interconnected, communicating through the emission of action potentials after delays depending on the anatomical or functional distance between themselves.
-Two interesting well-understood cortical areas are the primary visual cortex of certain mammals and the rat's barrel cortex.
+This interaction yield meaningful signals accessible from non-invasive imaging techniques (EEG/MEG/Optical Imaging) and often used for diagnosis.
+Finer analysis of the brain's constitution identifies anatomical structures, such as the cortical columns, composed of the order of few thousands to one hundred thousand neurons belonging to a few different species, in charge of specific functions, sharing the same input and strongly interconnected.
+Neurons composing these columns manifest highly complex behaviors often characterized by the intense presence of noise.
+They communicate through the emission of action potentials delivered after a specific delay due to the transport of information through axons at a finite speed and to the synaptic transmission.
+These delays have a clear role in shaping the neuronal activity, as established by different authors (see e.g.~\cite{roxin-brunel-etal:05,coombes-laing:11,roxin-montbrio:11,series-fregnac:02}).
+Two paradigmatic examples of this organization are the primary visual cortex of certain mammals and the rat's barrel cortex.
 In the primary visual cortex V1, neurons can be divided into orientation preference columns responding to specific orientations in visual stimuli, forming specific patchy connections \cite{hubel-wiesel-etal:78,bosking-zhang-etal:97}.
 Similarly, the rat's barrel cortex presents a clear columnar organization, and neurons responding to the sensory information of a particular whisker anatomically gather into barrels~\cite{woosley:69,kandel-schwartz-etal:00}.
-More generally, it is now understood that brain's activity results from the interactions of different cells, among which neurons, manifesting highly complex behaviors often characterized by the intense presence of noise.
-The communication between two such columns is characterized by a delay due to the transport of information through axons at a finite speed and to the typical time the synaptic transmission takes.
-These delays have a clear role in shaping the neuronal activity, as established by different authors (see e.g.~\cite{roxin-brunel-etal:05,coombes-laing:11,roxin-montbrio:11,series-fregnac:02}).
-Several relevant brain states rely on the coordinated behaviors of large neural assemblies, and recently raised the interest of physiologists and computational neuroscientists, among which we shall cite the rapid complex answers to specific stimuli~\cite{thorpe-delorme-etal:01}, decorrelated activity~\cite{ecker-berens-etal:10,renart-de-la-rocha-etal:10}, large scale oscillations~\cite{buszaki:06}, synchronization~\cite{tabareau-slotine:10,izhikevich-polychronization:06}, and spatio-temporal pattern formation~\cite{ermentrout-cowan:80,coombes-owen:05,spreng-grady:10}.
+Several relevant brain states relying on the coordinated behaviors of large neural assemblies recently raised the interest of physiologists and computational neuroscientists, among which we shall cite the rapid complex answers to specific stimuli~\cite{thorpe-delorme-etal:01}, decorrelated activity~\cite{ecker-berens-etal:10,renart-de-la-rocha-etal:10}, large scale oscillations~\cite{buszaki:06}, synchronization~\cite{tabareau-slotine:10,izhikevich-polychronization:06}, and spatio-temporal pattern formation~\cite{ermentrout-cowan:80,coombes-owen:05,spreng-grady:10}.